 The walk took us through a few sections of share-the-road, along a beach, through a marsh with raised walkways, and through sections of trail that are sheep pastures, several with steep climbs, followed by steep descents.
 There were some interesting landmarks along the way, including archaeological sites.

-The beach section of the walk had sounded like Happy Hikers traipsing across an idyllic beach, but was actually more like French Foreign Legion traversing the dunes against the odds.
+The beach section of the walk had sounded like it could be Happy Hikers traipsing across an idyllic beach, but was actually more like French Foreign Legion traversing the dunes, facing gale force winds and struggling to prevail against the odds.
 Just as we completed the beach section which was about a mile, but seemed like ten miles, we were about two hours into the walk.
 John turned and asked, “Is this a 3 ½ or 4-hour walk?”
 I replied, “The description puts it at five to seven hours.”
 John’s response was “Five to seven hours?!”
 Then, silence.

 The last 4 kilometers of the walk were on the road.
 By then, we were near the maximum estimate for the walk of seven hours, we were both tired, and John’s knee was bothering him.
 I tried to thumb a ride from a few cars, but they just passed us by.
 And then we saw a couple, their car pulled over to the side, in the direction we were going, taking pictures.
 I approached them and, in my best southern accent, I asked “Can y’all give us a lift a couple of kilometers down the road to our B&B?
 We’ve just walked from Dingle Town and my husband’s knee is bothering him.”
 The couple were French, from Nantes, and we will be forever grateful to them for sparing us the last thirty minutes of walking.
 Our walking stats for the day: 13.9 miles, 32,560 steps, and 49 floors of elevation.